 - Video/Audio Terms

-We have written a detailed article about adding legal pages to your site.
-To learn more about this go here: What You Need To Know About Adding Legal Pages To Your Website
+We have written a detailed article about adding legal pages to your site here: How To Add Legal Pages To Your Site

-Provide great content with advice, information and tips that will get your visitors to share your information and come back for more.
-Content marketing is a great way to educate site visitors and prospects about using your products and services.
+Provide useful content with great advice or tips that will get your visitors sharing your information and coming back for more content.
+Publishing content is a great way to educate your visitors and prospective clients about your business and services.

-For example, if you provide products that help people lose weight, then some of the areas you could cover in your web content include:
+For example, if you provide solutions that help people manage their weight, then some of the topics you can write about include the following:

 - How to set realistic, but challenging weight loss goals

-You can also create a series of educational articles that will help your your readers gain a better understanding of your services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).
+You can also create a series of informative articles that will help your your prospective clients gain a better understanding of your health or medical-related services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with easy-to-digest information that will show exactly how to drive more traffic to your website or blog, save money creating high-quality content for your visitors and grow your presence online using content marketing.
+You will receive a comprehensive series of training emails with actionable information and practical tips that will show you how to drive more traffic to your site, save money creating high-quality content that will add value to your site visitors and grow your presence online using content marketing strategies.
 It’s not only a great course with loads of useful information, it’s also completely FREE!

-Improving your user experience (generally referred to as UX) will help keep visitors coming back and using your site.
-This section will show you ways you can improve visitor engagement and user experience.
+Improving your site’s user experience (generally referred to as UX) helps you keep visitors coming back and engaging with your site.
+This section will show you ways you can improve your visitor engagement and user experience.

-If you provide valuable content, other sites will want to syndicate your content.
+If you provide valuable content, other sites may want to syndicate your content.

 Some of the benefits of having other businesses syndicate your content, include: